markwalkernz/Hangman-CLI/README.md

 The game uses the inquirer node package for user inputs.

-Run hangman.js to start the game.
+Run 'node Hangman.js' to start the game.

 The game uses two constructs;